 The Life at Sea gallery will be closed from Monday 4 until Thursday 7 February while we remove some items from display.
 We are sorry for any inconvenience caused.

 Empress of Ireland, from the Maritime Archives collection, reference CHAD.0047.1983.3084

-Two years after the Titanic disaster, Liverpool suffered another major shipping tragedy.
-This was the sinking of the Empress of Ireland in May 1914.
-2014 marks the 100th anniversary of this tragic event.
+Two years after the Titanic disaster, Liverpool suffered another major shipping tragedy when the Empress of Ireland sank in May 1914 on the St Lawrence River in Canada.

 The Empress of Ireland and her sister, the Empress of Britain, were important ships.
 They were the first passenger liners to be built especially for the Canadian Pacific Line’s growing emigrant trade from Liverpool to Canada.
 The two Empresses provided a weekly service from Liverpool, starting in May and June 1906.
 Larger, faster and more comfortable than their rivals, they soon became the most popular ships on this route.

 There is a display about the Empress of Ireland in the Life at Sea gallery on the first floor.
 Find out more about the sinking here.

 Follow the links below to find out more about some of the collection highlights.